BRAW Player and Converter for Windows and Linux

-Blackmagic RAW codec offers both constant quality and constant bitrate encoding options, giving user the flexibility to prioritize image quality or file size to cut user production costs.
+The Blackmagic RAW codec offers both constant quality and constant bitrate encoding options, giving users the flexibility to prioritize image quality or file size to cut production costs.
 The four constant bitrate variations are Blackmagic RAW 3:1, 5:1, 8:1 and 12:1.
 These compression ratios are calculated with respect to the unprocessed file size of a single frame from the camera’s sensor.

-There are BRAW constant quality options which preserve image quality.
-In such a case, complex frames will be compressed at higher data rates to preserve detail and maintain quality.
-BRAW Q0 has minimum quantization and yields high quality, while for BRAW Q5 we apply stronger quantization for better encoding and a smaller file size.
+The BRAW constant quality options preserve image quality and detail by compressing complex frames at higher data rates.
+BRAW Q0 has minimum quantization and yields high quality, while for BRAW Q5 you apply stronger quantization for better encoding and a smaller file size.

-How to Edit Blackmagic RAW with Adobe Premiere Pro?
+How do I Edit Blackmagic RAW with Adobe Premiere Pro?

-Actually, we can't do that directly, as soon as Adobe Premiere Pro doesn't support BRAW format natively.
-To solve the matter, we have the following choices:
+Actually, you can't do that directly, because Adobe Premiere Pro doesn't yet support BRAW format natively.
+To work around that issue, you have the following choices:

 BRAW Processing with Blackmagic SDK

-That approach is quite straightforward and you just need to know, that all RAW processing will be done with Davinci Resolve which is based on Blackmagic SDK.
-It could be also done with Blackmagic RAW plugin for Adobe Premiere 2020 or with any third-party software like Autokroma BRAW Studio which is also based on Blackmagic SDK.
-This is the way to follow Blackmagic pipeline for RAW (BRAW) processing.
+This approach is quite straightforward: all RAW processing will be done with Davinci Resolve, which is based on Blackmagic SDK.
+It can also be done with the Blackmagic RAW plugin for Adobe Premiere 2020, or with any third-party software like Autokroma BRAW Studio, which is also based on Blackmagic SDK.
+This is the way to follow the Blackmagic pipeline for RAW (BRAW) processing.

-User will be able to control all parameters for RAW processing, but it's impossible to utilize your own algorithms for RAW processing, because raw image processing is fully done by Blackmagic SDK.
-Basically, you will get processed RGB images from such a software instead or RAW - this is the key point.
-Definitely, you will not get RAW frames as you could expect.
+You'll be able to control all the parameters for RAW processing, but it's impossible to utilize your own algorithms for RAW processing, because raw image processing is fully done by Blackmagic SDK.
+Basically, you will get processed RGB images from such software instead of RAW - this is the key point.
+You'll definitely not get RAW frames, as you might expect.

-To make it clear: Blackmagic RAW (BRAW) data can not be imported to Adobe Premiere Pro via Autokroma or via Blackmagic plugin for Adobe Premiere Pro 2020, user can import processed BRAW (RGB) images only.
-It still makes sense, but this is the import of processed data, not import of RAW.
+To make it clear: Blackmagic RAW (BRAW) data can't be imported to Adobe Premiere Pro via Autokroma or the Blackmagic plugin for Adobe Premiere Pro 2020; you can import processed BRAW (RGB) images only.
+It still makes sense, but this is an import of processed data, not an import of RAW.